QED1224/Toontown-Resources/README.md

 - [Maxed Lure; Lil' Oldman; Level 12 cog](http://pastebin.com/pr9LVZZ8)
 - [Lureless; Lil' Oldman; Level 12 cog](http://pastebin.com/q8Q51Fm3)

-## How did the V.P. choose which attack to use? <a name="vp-3"></a>
+## How does the V.P. choose which attack to use? <a name="vp-3"></a>

-Excluding the undercarriage which has different logic (see two questions below), the V.P. had three attacks: Throw Gears, Gear Shower and Jump with usage odds of 4/6, 1/6 and 1/6 respectively.
+Excluding the undercarriage which has different logic (see two questions below), the V.P. has three attacks: Throw Gears, Gear Shower and Jump with usage odds of 4/6, 1/6 and 1/6 respectively.
 During normal mode, the V.P. chooses at random from these three.

 Following dizziness, the V.P. always uses Gear Shower.

-## How did the V.P. choose which toon to attack? <a name="vp-4"></a>
+## How does the V.P. choose which toon to attack? <a name="vp-4"></a>

 Throw Gears is the only attack which targets a specific toon and the toon is selected at random.

-## Was there a way to predict when the undercarriage would open? <a name="vp-5"></a>
+## Is there a way to predict when the undercarriage would open? <a name="vp-5"></a>

 Yes, the undercarriage opens every 9 seconds that the V.P. is not dizzy.
 The side it opens on and the direction of the gears are random.

-## Were the gag-related decreases in SOS card performance intentional? <a name="vp-6"></a>
+## Are the gag-related decreases in SOS card performance intentional? <a name="vp-6"></a>

 While it's impossible to give a definitive answer without insider knowledge, here's what we know: